 The Texas Historical Atlas features nearly 300,000 site records, including data on Official Texas Historical Markers and National Register of Historic Places properties in Texas.

-The Texas State Library and Archive Commission collects official records of Texas government and other significant historical resources.
+The Texas State Library and Archives Commission (TSLAC) collects official records of Texas government and other significant historical resources.

 The Shape of Texas is a radio program hosted by the Texas Society of Architects.
 The program can be accessed on the Texas Society of Architects' website.